imvickykumar999/Download-Reels/README.md

 ### To download video, copy this part.
 ![image](https://user-images.githubusercontent.com/50515418/218238477-c90a658d-c3b4-4e90-8025-b39381f4e6b9.png)

-- Paste in new tab to open video.
+- Paste in new tab to open video link.
 - Press 3 dots on botton right and press download.

 ------------------------